ivy-llc/ivy/docs/partial_source/deep_dive/19_continuous_integration.rst

 Dashboard
 =========
-In order to view the status of the tests, at any point in time, we maintain a dashboard containing the results of the latest workflow that ran each test.
-These are the links to the dashboard for the given workflows:
+In order to view the status of the tests, at any point in time, we maintain a dashboard containing the results of the latest Workflow that ran each test.
+These are the links to the Dashboard for the given workflows:

 #. `Array API Tests <https://github.com/unifyai/ivy/blob/dashboard/test_dashboards/array_api_dashboard.md>`_
 #. `Ivy Core Tests <https://github.com/unifyai/ivy/blob/dashboard/test_dashboards/functional_core_dashboard.md>`_